Installing the API Deployer¶

 - Go to the “API Nodes” settings page

-- For each API node, enter its base URL (including protocol) and the API key
+- For each API node, enter its base URL (including protocol and port number) and the API key

 Then, go to the “Permissions” tab and grant to some user groups the right to deploy models to this infrastructure.